susg/susg.github.io/content/posts/reading.md

 ![sieve](/img/reading/sieve.jpg)

 Reading should be part of one's daily habit.
-I myself read atleast 20 pages before going to bed.
+I myself read at least 20 pages before going to bed.
 It is a gateway to anything and everything.
 Reading develops your creativity and imagination.
 If you google, you will find out many other benefits of reading ranging from improving concentration to slowing the progress of dementia.